dwainm/dotfiles/README.md

 Go to keyboard shortcuts and make sure CTR - [1-9] shortcuts are enabled for moving between spaces.
 Go to mission controll (settings > Desktop and dock ) and turn off automatticial re-arrange spaces by recent use.

-### Menu bar and dock
-Set the menu bar and the dock to auto hide so the show up when your mouse goes over them.
-Go to System Prefs > Keyboard > Shortcuts > Keyboard and change the shortcut to SHIFT+CMD B for "Move focus to menu bar option".

 # Brew

 ### Install brew first